bintonechen/InventoryManagementSystem/README.md

 ## Overview
 This project is a full-stack application for inventory management, featuring a frontend built with Vue.js and a backend powered by Spring Boot.
 This guide provides instructions for setting up and running the project on your local machine.

+## Background
+As a part-time sales assistant at a luxury handbag counter, I have noticed some inconveniences in my work due to the lack of certain features in the inventory management application we use.
+For instance, we are currently handling customer reservations manually.
+The primary focus of this application is to provide a standardized method to handle customer reservations.
+Customer reservations would not only be processed in a standardized manner but also be accurately reflected in the inventory overview.

+## Key Features
+- **User Authentication and Authorization**
+  - Secure login system for users to access application functionalities.
+  - Role-based access control: Sales assistants and managers have different permissions.
+  - Only managers can add and edit user accounts.

+- **Customer Management**
+  - Add new customers to the system.
+  - Edit existing customer details.
+  - Search for customers efficiently using filters.

+- **Customer Reservation Service**
+  - Create, complete, and cancel customer reservations.
+  - Reservation status updates are reflected on the product page in real time.

+- **Inventory Management**
+  - Search for items using attributes like barcodes.
+  - Add new products to update the inventory.
+  - Create reservations for selected products.

+- **Account Management**
+  - Managers can add, edit, and delete user accounts.

 ## Prerequisites
 Before running the project, ensure you have the following installed:
 - **Node.js** and **npm** (for running the Vue.js frontend)